fixittest/ArcadiaTestTask/README.md

 Feel free to use any other packages you think will help demonstrate your test writing skills.

+You should approach this task in the same way that you would a real, production assignment.

+Please submit your results as a link to github/bitbucket repo.
+Please use commits to apply your changes in the same way, as you would do it in real-world situation.

 ---

 ## UI Test